Synergising semi-analytical models and hydrodynamical simulations to interpret JWST data from the first billion years

-In this work we explore several of these mechanisms within the semi-analytical {\sc delphi} framework that aims at tracking the assembly of dark matter halos and their baryons in the first billion years \citep{dayal2014, dayal2022, Mauerhofer23}.
-Compared to the latest version of {\sc delphi} \citep{Mauerhofer23}, referred to as {\sc delphi}23 henceforth, we include the following key enhancements in this work: Firstly, we introduce a stochastic component into the star-formation modelling by extracting ISM properties of galaxies from {\sc sphinx}$^{20}$, a state-of-the-art radiation hydrodynamics (RHD) simulation \citep{Rosdahl22}.
-The high resolution, accurate out-of-equilibrium ISM photo-chemistry and the turbulence-based star-formation recipe of this large cosmological simulation provide us with distributions of star-formation efficiencies and cold gas fractions as a function of redshift and halo mass.
-Stochasticity is automatically included in these distributions, since the simulated galaxies' star-formation properties are naturally bursty.
+In this work, we explore several of these mechanisms within the semi-analytical {\sc delphi} framework aimed at tracking the assembly of dark matter halos and their baryons in the first billion years \citep{dayal2014, dayal2022, Mauerhofer23}.
+Compared to the latest version of {\sc delphi} \citep{Mauerhofer23}, referred to as {\sc delphi}23 henceforth, we include the following key enhancements in this work.
+Firstly, we introduce a stochastic component into the star formation modelling by extracting ISM properties of galaxies from {\sc sphinx}$^{20}$, a state-of-the-art radiation hydrodynamics (RHD) simulation \citep{Rosdahl22}.
+The high-resolution, accurate out-of-equilibrium ISM photochemistry and the turbulence-based star formation recipe of this large cosmological simulation provide us with distributions of star formation efficiencies and cold gas fractions as a function of redshift and halo mass.
+Stochasticity is automatically included in these distributions, since the simulated galaxies' star formation properties are naturally bursty.
 Sampling {\sc sphinx}$^{20}$ distributions allows us to introduce random scatter in {\sc delphi}, with some rare galaxies experiencing starbursts.
 Secondly, we implement a version of the model with an evolving IMF that becomes increasingly top-heavy with decreasing metallicities and increasing redshifts \citep[e.g.][]{Cueto24}.
-With these new prescriptions in hand, we aim at analysing the conditions required to reproduce the over-abundance of bright galaxies at $z>9$, in addition to studying the physical and observable properties of these galaxy populations.
+With these new prescriptions in hand, we aim to analyse the conditions required to reproduce the overabundance of bright galaxies at $z>9$, in addition to studying the physical and observable properties of these galaxy populations.